Jinzang/App-Followme/README.md

     cat templates/page.htm

-Edit the existing pages in your site to heve all the section comments in this template.
+Edit the existing pages in your site to have all the section comments in this template.

 The configuration file for followme is followme.cfg in thr top directory of your site.
-It contains the names of the Perl modlues that are run when the followme command is run:
+It contains the names of the Perl modules that are run when the followme command is run:

     module = App::Followme::FormatPages
     module = App::Followme::ConvertPages

 FormatPages runs the code that keeps the pages consistent with the prototype.
-ConvertPages changes text files to html pages using a template and the prototype.
+ConvertPages changes Markdown files to html pages using a template and the prototype.
 The modules are run in the order that they appear in the, configuration file.
 If you want to change or add to the behavior of followme, write another module and add it to the file.
-Other lines in the configuration file modify the default behavior of the modules by over ridding their default parameter values.
+Other lines in the configuration file modify the default behavior of the modules by overriding their default parameter values.
 For more information on these parameters, see the documentation for each of the modules.